 … and the market is responding

 Claudia Reiners, the Commercial Strategy Manager at Candlefox, says “online courses” has doubled in popularity as a Google search term in recent months, which in itself shows that people are keen to engage in online learning.
 And the feedback that Candlefox is getting from thousands of learners across the globe is that they have changed their approach to studying as a result of COVID-19, and online learning is now the most desirable method.
 History shows us that people turn to education in times of economic uncertainty – whether it be for upskilling, offsetting the impact of job losses, regaining a sense of control or having more spare time, and this has created a unique opportunity for training providers.

-The stats we’re seeing from Arlo’s training providers supports this – we’ve seen record numbers of registrations for live online courses, with 12,094 registrations in the first week of May compared to 1,488 in the first week of March.
+The stats we’re seeing from Arlo’s training providers supports this impact of COVID-19 on the training industry – we’ve seen record numbers of registrations for live online courses, with 12,094 registrations in the first week of May compared to 1,488 in the first week of March.
 The trend we’re seeing here is that people are using lockdown time as an opportunity to learn, and upskill.

 Sarah-Jane McQueen, UK General Manager at Candlefox, reiterates that many training providers have had a very successful March and April with an uptake of online professional development courses, particularly short courses.
 However, she notes that when lockdown restrictions ease no one will be thinking about doing a course as they’ll be busy catching up with friends and family, re-entering workplaces and enjoying their freedom.
 While that downturn may last for a few weeks to a month, international trends show that registrations for training courses will pick up again and carry on at a higher base level than before.
 Her advice for training providers is “it will only be temporary, so weather that storm as people will come back.”